CudaText-addons/cuda_insert_pics/readme/readme.txt

-plugin for CudaText.
+Plugin for CudaText.
-gives ability to insert picture files (png/jpeg/gif/bmp/ico) into inter-line gaps, ie, pics will show between lines.
+Gives the ability to insert picture files (PNG/JPEG/GIF/BMP/ICO) to inter-line gaps, so pictures will be shown between lines.
+This works for any file and any syntax (with plain-text too).

+Plugin gives commands in "Plugins / Insert Pics" menu:
+- Insert pic
+- Remove pic for current line
+- Remove all pics

-plugin gives commands in the Plugins menu: add pic, delete pic(s). prompt to resize is shown, if width of pic is bigger than ~500. pic is resized, if height is bigger than ~500.
+Prompt to resize is shown, if width of picture is bigger than ~500 px.
+Picture is auto-resized, if height is bigger than ~500 px.

-when file saves, plugin creates helper file with extention .cuda-pic (in the same dir), it is JSON file with info about inserted pictures. pictures are saved in Base64 encoding here. so helper file is big. on opening file, plugin reads this helper file, and re-adds pictures from it. it creates picture files in the temp-folder.
+When file with picture(s) is saved, plugin creates helper file with extention .cuda-pic, in the same folder.
+It is JSON file with info about inserted pictures.
+Pictures are saved in the helper file, in Base64 encoding, so helper file is big.
+On opening original file later, plugin reads the helper file, and re-adds pictures from it.
+It creates picture files in the OS temp folder.

-during editing, if you insert/delete lines, pics are glued to their original lines. they're deleted only if you delete their lines, or use plugin's commands to delete pics.
+During editing, if you insert/delete lines, pics are glued to their original lines.
+They're deleted only if you delete their lines, or use plugin's commands to delete pics.

-author: Alexey (CudaText)
+Author: Alexey Torgashin (CudaText)
-license: MIT
+License: MIT